vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/AzureDevOps/AZdevops_Intro.md

 ## Enable System Diagnostics:
 * Enable System Diagnostics for pipelines failing due to unknown reasons, what is the benefits of enabling it.?
-* so when we enable system diagnostics we will get some extra information while running the build what will happen in the azure agent will show us ver detailed so that it will helpful in debugging or trouble shooting.
+* so when we enable system diagnostics we will get some extra information while running the build what will happen in the azure agent will show us very detailed so that it will helpful in debugging or trouble shooting.
 * Enabling system diagnostic, what azure devops will do is it will too much of information from the agent where build is running
 * Enabling system diagnostic is waste of time because it will increase our build time